 - Add granulated sugar and water to a pan and heat on medium heat for 10-12 minutes to make 2-3 thread syrup.

-- If you have a candy thermometer, then the temperature of the syrup should be 242° F–248° F(116° C–120° C).
+- If you have a candy thermometer, then the temperature of the syrup should be 242°F–248°F (116°C–120°C).

 - Once the right consistency of the sugar syrup is reached, remove the pan from heat.

-Coat The Shakkarpara
+Coat The Shakarpara

-- Add the cooled shakkarpare to the pan with sugar syrup immediately and mix gently to coat them with the syrup.
+- Add the cooled shakarpare to the pan with sugar syrup immediately and mix gently to coat them with the syrup.
 The syrup will start to crystallize almost immediately after removing the pan from the heat so be a little quick with this step.

 - Store them in an airtight container for up to a month at room temperature.